California Health and Human Services

 The CARE process is an upstream diversion to prevent more restrictive conservatorships or incarceration; this is based on evidence which demonstrates that many people can stabilize, begin healing, and exit homelessness in less restrictive, community-based care settings.
 With advances in treatment models, new longer-acting antipsychotic treatments, and the right clinical team and housing, participants who have historically suffered tremendously on the streets or during avoidable incarceration can be successfully stabilized and supported in the community.

 CARE is not for everyone experiencing homelessness or mental illness; rather it focuses on people with schizophrenia spectrum or other psychotic disorders who meet specific criteria – before they get arrested and committed to a State Hospital or become so impaired that they end up in a Lanterman-Petris-Short (LPS) Mental Health Conservatorship.
 CARE may also be an appropriate next step after a short-term involuntary hospital hold (either 72 hours/5150 or 14 days/5250) or for those who can be safely diverted from certain criminal proceedings.
-Although homelessness has many faces in California, among the most tragic is the face of the sickest who suffer from treatable mental health conditions—this proposal aims connect these individuals to effective treatment and support, mapping a path to long-term recovery.
+Although homelessness has many faces in California, among the most tragic is the face of the sickest who suffer from treatable mental health conditions—this proposal aims to connect these individuals to effective treatment and support, mapping a path to long-term recovery.
 CARE will help thousands of Californians on their journey to sustained wellness.

 Supporting a path to recovery and self-sufficiency is core to CARE.
 CARE engagement begins with a petition to the Court from a wide range of individuals, including care providers, family members, first responders, and others specified in the CARE Act.
 Participants will be provided with legal counsel and a voluntary supporter chosen by the participant, if desired, in addition to their full clinical team.
 The role of the supporter is to help the participant understand, consider, and communicate decisions, giving the participant the tools to make self-directed choices to the greatest extent possible.
 The CARE plan ensures that appropriate supports and services are identified, coordinated, and focused on the individual needs of the participant.
 This includes coordination of services such as clinical treatment and housing, which are often disconnected.
 The creation of a Psychiatric Advance Directive will help protect the autonomy of participants by legally documenting their treatment preferences in advance of a potential future mental health crisis.